neural-data-science/NESC_3505/Assignments/Assignment_1/Assignment_1.md

 *You can also play around with other settings like Dark Mode.
 However, it's not advisable to change any settings you don't understand!*

-To get out of your account settings, click the tab in the top left (-ish) corner as shown with eh green circle below.
+To get out of your account settings, click the tab in the top left (-ish) corner as shown with the green circle below.

 ![](images/cocalc3.png)